-Test/data reports from the laboratory must document the test results clearly and accurately.
-Routine data reports should be consistent with the NELAC standards (Section 5.5.10) and include the information necessary for the interpretation and validation of data.
+Guadalupe-Blanco River Authority QAPP Last revised on 7/22/2011 4:27:00 PM Test/data reports from the laboratory must document the test results clearly and accurately.
+Routine data reports should be consistent with the TNI Volume 1, Module 2, Section 5.10 and include the information necessary for the interpretation and validation of data.
 The requirements for reporting data and the procedures are provided.